antaresproject/docs/docs/services/auth_and_acl.md

 ]);
 ```

-In order to assign the role to a new user:
+In order to ascribe a role to a new user:

 ```php
 $user = user()->newInstance([